 Do you often feel excessively tired, even after a full night of rest?
 Do you snore so loudly that it keeps you or your partner awake?
 Do you ever wake up gasping for air?
 If you answered yes to one or more of these questions, you might have obstructive sleep apnea (OSA).
-If so, you’re not alone; 18 million people are expected to have sleep apnea in the US.
+If so, you’re not alone; one in 15 people is expected to have sleep apnea in the US.
 On top of that, 80 percent of them remain undiagnosed and have no idea that they are dealing with a life-altering sleep disorder.
 Anyone can have OSA, regardless of age or gender.

 If you suspect you may have sleep apnea, getting a diagnosis and starting treatment is key to addressing your symptoms and improving your well-being.
 When untreated, sleep apnea can affect more than the quality of your sleep.
 It can also impact several significant aspects of your mental and physical health.
 People with OSA are more likely to have depression, acid reflux, asthma, high blood pressure, mental confusion, and memory loss.
 On top of OSA’s association with chronic conditions such as these, it also worsens daily functioning and can impact every aspect of your life, from your relationships to success at work.